duke-compsci308-spring2016/lab_rps/DESIGN.md

 ####Methods

-* Insert new weapon
+* Insert new weapon (void, adds one weapon to legalWeapons, update all relevant relationships)
-* Start new round
+* Start new round (returns new Round)

 ###Round

 ####Responsibilities

 * Keep track of weapons chosen by both players
 * Determine a winner for the round

 ####Atributes